suhrig/arriba/documentation/input-files.md

 - `any`: Discard all events if one of the breakpoints matches the given region.

-- `split_read_donor`: Discard fusions only supported by split reads, if all of them have their anchor in the gene given in the first column.
+- `split_read_donor`: Discard fusions only supported by split reads if all of them have their anchor in the gene given in the first column.
 This filter is useful for highly mutable loci, which frequently trigger clipped alignments, such as the immunoglobulin loci or the T-cell receptor loci.

-- `split_read_acceptor`: Discard events only supported by split reads, if all of them have their clipped segment in the given region.
+- `split_read_acceptor`: Discard events only supported by split reads if all of them have their clipped segment in the given region.

 - `split_read_any`: Discard events only supported by split reads, regardless of where the anchor is.

-- `discordant_mates`: Discard fusions, if they are only supported by discordant mates (no split reads).
+- `discordant_mates`: Discard fusions if they are only supported by discordant mates (no split reads).

 - `low_support`: Discard events, which have few supporting reads relative to expression (as determined by the filter `relative_support`), even if there is other evidence that the fusion might be a true positive, nonetheless.
 This keyword effectively prevents recovery of speculative events by filters such as `spliced` or `many_spliced`.